 Liberia suspends fuel importers' licences over gasoline shortages

-Liberia suspended the licences of all fuel importers, including France's Total, on Friday to conduct performance reviews after some of the companies overdrew from reserves in state-run facilities, leading to gasoline shortages.
+Liberian authorities said they had suspended the licences of fuel importers on Friday to conduct performance reviews after some of the companies drew too much from reserves in state-run facilities, leading to gasoline shortages.

-Officials say importers who store their fuel in communal tanks had taken beyond their quotas, leaving the government to suddenly realize in January that it only had a quarter of the 4.4 million gallons of gasoline it thought it had.
-For four weeks, long queues at pumps brought much of the country to a standstill, raising prices for transport and basic goods and stoking anger against authorities amid economic stagnation and high inflation.
+Officials say importers who store their fuel in communal tanks had taken more than their quotas, leaving the government with the sudden realisation in January it only had a quarter of the 4.4 million gallons of gasoline it thought it had.
+For four weeks, long queues at pumps brought much of the country to a standstill, raising prices for transport and basic goods and stoking anger against authorities given a backdrop of economic stagnation and high inflation.

-The shortages have since been resolved, and the government says there is now enough fuel to last several months.
-But President George Weah's office said in a statement he was suspending the importers' licenses so authorities could verify that they are fit to operate.
-Information Minister Eugene Nagbe told Reuters the suspension included Total, the largest importer, but said its review could be fast-tracked.
+The shortages have since been resolved, and the government says there is enough fuel to last several months.
+But President George Weah's office said in a statement he was suspending importers' licences so authorities could verify they are fit to operate.
+France's Total, the largest importer, said it had received confirmation from the Liberian authorities that its fuel imports licence had not been suspended.
 The company stocks its reserves in privately-owned facilities.

-Total was not immediately available for comment.
-The presidency's statement said importers who borrowed beyond their quotas would have 90 days to pay for what they took.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)